Arctera/infoscale-kubernetes-enterprise/documents/ike-upgrade-reference-9.2.1.md

 8. Review the details list.
 Click **Approve** to proceed with the upgrade.

 > **Note:** The operator upgrade may require multiple steps (hops) depending on your current version.
-For example, an upgrade from version 9.1.0 to 9.2.1 must follow this path: `9.1.0 > 9.1.2 > 9.1.3 > 9.2.0 > 9.2.1`.
+For example, an upgrade from version 8.0.400 to 9.2.1 must follow this path: `8.0.410 > 9.1.0 > 9.1.2 > 9.2.0 > 9.2.1`.
 Upgrading from 9.2.0 to 9.2.1 only requires one hop.

 9. Wait until the upgrade is complete and the operator is listed in **Operators > Installed Operators**.

 ---

 ## InfoScale Cluster Version Upgrade (Software Upgrade)

+> **Important:** A standalone software (IKE) upgrade from **9.1.0 → 9.2.1 is not supported**.
+For this source-to-target, only a [Combined Upgrade](#combined-upgrade) is supported (software upgrade merged with the platform/OCP upgrade).
+Do not attempt a software-only upgrade for 9.1.0 → 9.2.1.

 To upgrade the InfoScale cluster version: